pingcap/tidb-operator/en/deploy-on-aws-eks.md

     This guide includes the following contents:

     * Install and configure `awscli`.
-    * Install and configure `eksctl` that is used for creating Kubernetes clusters.
+    * Install and configure `eksctl` used for creating Kubernetes clusters.
     * Install `kubectl`.

 > **Note:**
 >
-> The operations described in this document requires at least the [minumum privileges needed by `eksctl`](https://eksctl.io/usage/minimum-iam-policies/) and the [services privileges needed to create a Linux bastion host](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html#aws-services).
+> The operations described in this document requires at least the [minimum privileges needed by `eksctl`](https://eksctl.io/usage/minimum-iam-policies/) and the [service privileges needed to create a Linux bastion host](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html#aws-services).

-## Deploy

-This section describes how to deploy EKS, TiDB operator, the TiDB cluster, and the monitoring component.

-### Create EKS and the node pool
+## Create a EKS cluster and a node pool

+Save the following configuration as the `cluster.yaml` file.
+Replace `${clusterName}` with your desired cluster name.

 {{< copyable "shell-regular" >}}